 Pinchos in Bilbao

-Pincho or pintxo, as it is known in Basque, is a little piece of heaven on a plate.
+Pinchos or pintxos, as they are known in Basque, are a little piece of heaven on a plate.
 Well.. at least in my book!
-This small snack from the north of Spain can come in different forms and some of its variations can be very elaborate in terms of flavours and textures.
+These small snacks from the north of Spain can come in different forms.
+Some of their variations can be very elaborate in terms of flavours and textures.
 Often a toothpick or a skewer is used to spike all the ingredients to a piece of bread, which could explain the name pincho – literally a spike.

 Although I had a chance to try pinchos in Barcelona, tasting this speciality in the Basque Country was unbeatable.
 I was spoiled for choice most of the times and it was very hard to decide on my snacking selection.

 When visiting Bilbao I was lucky to hang out with Jess, my bubbly friend that I met in Valencia, as she knew the city and its best pincho bars like the back of her hand.
 She also introduced me to Txakoli, a very light white wine popular in this part of the country.

 Established in 1903, Café Iruña was probably one of the most traditional places that we visited during my stay in Bilbao.
 Eating tasty pinchos in the surroundings with impressive tiles and paintings.
 Truly a bliss.